Bilbao-Atxuri station: History

 The station of Bilbao-Atxuri, originally known simply as Achuri station, was designed by Basque-Irish architect Manuel María Smith.
 The station opened in 1912 and was built to replace a smaller former station that stood originally in the same place.
 The original station had been designed by Basque architect Sabino Goicoechea as the head of line of the Bilbao-Durango railway, operated by the Compañía del Ferrocarril Central de Vizcaya (Central Railway of Biscay Company).
-In 1906 the company was acquired by the Ferrocarriles Vascongados (Basque Country Railways), which meant the station would also become the start of line for services running to Elgoibar, San Sebastián, Zumarraga and other cities and towns across Gipuzkoa.
+In 1906 the company was acquired by the Ferrocarriles Vascongados (Basque Country Railways), which meant the station would also become the start of the line for services running to Elgoibar, San Sebastián, Zumarraga and other cities and towns across Gipuzkoa.
 This expansion required a bigger station, which Ferrocarriles Vascongados commissioned and was opened in 1912.
 The new building would not only hold the terminus station of the railway services, but also the headquarters of the Ferrocarriles Vascongados, as well as a bell tower, something unusual at the time.

 Under Ferrocarriles Vascongados, Achuri station served as the terminus station of services to Bermeo and San Sebastián, with connections towards Elorrio, Zumarraga and Vitoria-Gasteiz along the line.
 In 1977 the entire Ferrocarriles Vascongados network would become part of FEVE, the state-owned company for narrow-gauge railways, which was soon thereafter transferred to the Basque Government to form Euskotren in 1982.
 The station was then renamed Bilbao-Atxuri, following the modern conventions of Basque orthography.
 In 1983 the station suffered extensive damage on its lower floor due to a flooding of the Bilbao estuary, which also destroyed the train depots.

 The station remained unchanged until the year 2002, when due to the opening of the Bilbao tram new depots fit for tramways were constructed, as well as a tram stop in one of the sides.
-After the opening of the Line 3 of Metro Bilbao in 2017, it was announced that all services operated by Euskotren Trena would be diverted towards the more centric station of Zazpikaleak, putting an end to the railway activity of the station.
+After the opening of the Line 3 of the Bilbao Metro in 2017, it was announced that all services operated by Euskotren Trena would be diverted towards the more central station of Zazpikaleak/Casco Viejo, putting an end to the railway activity of the station.
 The transfer of railway line was progressive until September 2019, when the last line was transferred.
 Since then the station holds no railway activity and serves only as the headquarters of the Basque Railways.

 Nevertheless, one side of the station is used as the southern terminus of Bilbao's Tramway.
 In the future, works are expected to take place inside the station's building, as the tramway line is expected to be extended all the way to Kukullaga.
 The renewal works are expected to begin in late 2019.